haseebzeeshan2010/haseebzeeshan2010/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a google couse on Udacity
+- 🔭 I’m currently doing a google course on data structures and algorithms on Udacity
+- ⚒ I'm currently working on a real-time socket.io multiplayer game
-- 🌱 I’m currently learning about python data structures
+- 🌱 I’m currently learning about how to clean code that is optimised for maximum efficiency
 - 👯 I’m looking to collaborate on performance optimisation
 - 🤔 I’m looking for help with one of my multiplayer game projects
 - 💬 Ask me about anything related to python, data structures and algorithms
 - 📫 How to reach me: haseebzeeshan2010@gmail.com
-- 😄 Pronouns: He
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I enjoy reading science magazines
+- ⚡ Fun fact: I enjoy travelling and learning about new places and cultures